 The Lebanese army will not take sides with Hezbollah.

-It's maybe the Syrian army, or maybe they armed a bunch of Syrians and they're gonna go and take uh you know fight with Hezbollah.
+It's maybe the Syrian army, or maybe they armed a bunch of Syrians and they're going to go and take fight with Hezbollah.

-So you were telling me that the news story I'm reading in the drive-by media is not correct.
+So you are telling me that a news story I'm reading in the drive-by media is not correct?

 Well, I don't know what's correct.